feluxe/cmdi/README.md

 ## Description

-A decorator `@command` that applies a special interface called the _Command Interface_ to its decorated function.
-Initially written for the _buildlib_.
+A decorator `@command` that applies a handy interface called the _Command Interface_ to its decorated function.
+The _Command Interface_ allows you:

-The _Command Interface_ allows you to control the execution of a function via the _Command Interface_:

--   It allows you to save/redirect/mute output streams (stdout/stderr) for its decorated function.
+- to save/redirect/mute output streams (stdout/stderr) for its decorated function.
 This works on file descriptor level.
 It's possible to redirect output of subprocesses and C code as well.
--   It allows you to catch exceptions for its decorated function and return them with the `CmdResult()`, including _return codes_, _error messages_ and colored _status messages_.
+- to catch exceptions for its decorated function and return them with the `CmdResult()`, including _return codes_, _error messages_ and colored _status messages_.
--   It allows you to print status messages and summaries for a command at runtime.
+- to print status messages and summaries for a command at runtime.
 - And more...

 A function that is decorated with `@command` can receive a set of special keyword arguments (`_verbose=...`, `_stdout=...`, `_stderr=...`, `catch_err=...`, etc.) and it returns a `CmdResult()` object.